gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

 We will see later, that this becomes handy if we are querying from multiple, different databases.

-Exit from the Presto CLI
+Exit from the Trino CLI

 ```sql
 exit;
 ```

-Presto also provides the [Presto UI](http://dataplatform:28081/ui) for monitoring the queries executed on the presto server.
+Trino also provides the [Trino UI](http://dataplatform:28081/ui) for monitoring the queries executed on the trino server.
 Use the user `admin` on the login page.

 With the query on the airports data being successful, let's also create the table for the flights data.